 Client service costs

 What is the longevity of your client relationships?
-Often a firm’s best prospects are its current clients.
+Often, a firm’s best prospects are its current clients.
 This metric requires you to look at how you are managing key client relationships.
-Oftentimes, 20 percent of clients generate 80 percent of the revenue.
+In many cases, 20 percent of clients generate 80 percent of the revenue.

 Understanding the impact or contribution each respective area has on the firm’s bottom line is an important part of evaluating profit.
 One area of your firm may be more profitable than another, and the same is true of clients.